 The completion of the two chapels and of their domes made the size of the old medieval apse seem too small.
 In 1669 Pope Clement IX endorsed a project by Gian Lorenzo Bernini (it opens in another window) which was based on the construction of a new larger apse surrounded by a colonnade.
 The cost of the project was initially underestimated by Bernini, perhaps to ease the papal approval.
 Pope Clement X in 1670 stopped the execution of the project.
-In 1673 Carlo Rainaldi redesigned the apse appearance, making it look larger, but without touching its interior.
+In 1673 Carlo Rainaldi redesigned the apse appearance, making it look larger, but without touching the mosaics of its interior (unlike what occurred to the apse of S. Giovanni in Laterano in the 1880s).
 Bernini had planned to decorate the new apse with 47 statues, Rainaldi drastically reduced their number to four.
 They joined the many Roman statues which stand close to Heaven.

 (left) Fašade; (right) interior